Mercado Central - Cambridge market-fare Spanish

 They’ve picked high quality produce and generally speaking done simple things with it.
 Generally speaking, I love that.
 Indeed, I enjoyed every dish each time I’ve eaten here.

 This week the pork cheeks were meltingly soft, and paired well with the celeriac and squash.
-The salsa verde could have been an accent note but was sitting quietly at the back, tasty though it was.
-The scallops were perfectly cooked, less perfectly portioned at two for sixteen-fifty, and really only needed one of the anchovy or Iberico.
+The salsa verde could have been a punchier accent note but was sitting quietly at the back, tasty though it was.
+The scallops were perfectly cooked, less perfectly portioned at two for sixteen-fifty, and really only needed one of either the anchovy or Iberico.
 But the flavours didn’t clash, and I love both.
 So more is more, right?
 Well, somewhat.
 Depends if more adds up to more than the sum of the parts.